BastienLBCH/poc-messaging-commands/README.md

 # Poc Messaging Service CQRS command part
 This code is a proof of concept.
-Meaning it is not designed to be technically perfect (e.g. it uses a sqlite database) and it is the first time I use these design patterns.
+Meaning it's not made to run on a production environment (e.g. it uses a sqlite database) and it is also the first time I use these design patterns.

 It's part of an instant messaging service designed with the CQRS designed pattern combined with event sourcing.